Elementary telepathy

 In stark contrast to my intuition, I’ve talked to a couple of neuroscience PIs who suspect because of dense recurrence in these areas you may only need to stimulate <1000 neurons or even <100 to drive meaningful perceptual shifts.
 Spectacularly, it seems like neuroscientists have been able to alter visual perception in mice by stimulating as few as 2 neurons!
 These results were for generating percepts corresponding to horizontal or vertical gratings, and it’s unclear how vivid or stable these percepts were.
 A potential counterpoint— Manley et al. 2024 record from nearly 1M neurons at cellular resolution in the mouse dorsal cortex, using light beads microscopy, and find an unbounded scaling of dimensionality.4

 That said, as a working BCI, it may be difficult to place your stimulation tool exactly where these casually significant neurons are — assuming that for different percepts they’re more widely distributed than the reach of your BCI.
-I’d assume to recreate a face perception, for example, you’d need an optical BCI that can get single neuron read/write which would have a pretty limited reach (500-1000 microns if you’re using 2-photon).5
+I’d assume to recreate a face perception, for example, you’d need an optical BCI that can get single neuron read/write to specific firing frequencies which would have a pretty limited depth (500-1000 microns if you’re using 2-photon).

 Representational drift